Today we’d like to introduce you to Wendy Lazarus.

 Speaking before an audience of generally privileged young women in college, Marian spoke truths I had never heard anyone articulate so directly and passionately.
 She told stories of the moms she worked with in Mississippi who sacrificed everything to give their children a fair start in life, all the while using statistics to describe the horrible odds their children faced all because they were born poor.
 I had never heard anyone talk so fast.
 And I had never heard a person describe a career (early stage for her at this point) aimed at advocating for a fair start for kids.

-I would later go on to work for Marian Edelman at the Children’s Defense Fund for ten years, first in the national office in Washington DC, later in the state office in Columbus, Ohio.
-Over a forty-year period, I’ve worked as an advocate for children — through nine US Presidents and in six nonprofit organizations.
+I would later go on to work for Marian Edelman at the Children’s Defense Fund for ten years, first in the national office in Washington, DC, later in the state office in Columbus, Ohio.
+Over a 40-year period, I’ve worked as an advocate for children—through nine U.S. Presidents and in six nonprofit organizations.

 Has it been a smooth road?

 It has been a smooth road in the sense that I wake up every morning excited about what I’m doing that day and the people I’ll do it with.
 But, like anything, amidst the rewards and satisfactions there definitely are challenges.
 One big challenge is to keep your energy and spirits high when there is backsliding in the hard-fought progress made.
 During the recession that started late in 2007, some of the gains we had made in children’s health and education slipped backwards as people lost their jobs and funds to support families’ needs and nonprofit advocacy shrank.
 And, today, the steady progress we’ve made in getting all children health coverage is being undercut by the Trump Administration’s efforts to derail the Affordable Care Act and the hostile environment immigrant families face.
 But during setbacks like these, I’ve been inspired by the resourcefulness advocates bring and the extra gear they kick into when it’s needed.